-H3 STAFF Position PY2023 PY2024 Job Description/Contract Services Notes Marlon Mitchell will serve as the interim director until a The goal is to contract a head hunter service to conduct a permanent is hired.
-This is a prorated cost contingent on the national search for a FT Director and have the position filled Oversees the entire H3 activities and will spend 25% date of execution agreement and a portion will be inkind.
+H3 STAFF Position PY2023 PY2024 Job Description/Contract Services Notes The goal is to contract a head hunter service to conduct a Marion Mitchell will serve as the interim director until a permanent is hired.
+This is a prorated cost contingent on the national search for a FT Director and have the position filled Oversees the entire H3 activities and will spend 25% national search for a FI Director and have the position filled Oversees the entire H3 activities and will spend 25% date of execution agreement and a portion will be inkind.
 Date Interim Director/Marlon Mitchell \$20,630 by the end of PY2023. of time hiring, supervising and training staff. of Contract Execution is to begin May 1.
 Oversees organizational processes and adds improvements to it.
-Their main duties include assisting the human resources team in the recruiting James Kilgore will perform these duties for year 1.
-This is a and hiring process, implementing policies and prorated cost contingent on the date of execution agreement strategies to improve productivity and efficiency and a portion will be inkind.
-Date of Contract Execution is to Interim Operations Coordinator/James Kilgore \$16,762 The goal is to have the position filled by the end of PY2023. levels and building an enjoyable company culture. begin May 1.
-Performs ciencal ducies to help the office run smoothly and efficiently.
-Their duties include answering phone calls and emails, greeting and This position is currently provided by an inkind donation by directing office visitors to designated meeting areas FirstFollowers will assume responsibility for this position for year FirstFollowers.
+Their main duties include assisting the name in lesson ces team in the rectuining and and hiring process, implementing policies and assisting the notice of the first seal of the control of the contr 7 and a portion will be inkind.
+Date of Contract Execution is to Interim Operations Coordinator/James Kilgore \$16,762 The goal is to have the position filled by the end of PY2023. ture. begin May 1.
+Periorms cierical duties to neip the office run smootniy and efficiently.
+Their duties include answering phone calls and emails, greeting and This position is currently provided by an inkind donation by directing office visitors to designated meeting areas directing office visitors to designated meeting areas FirstFollowers will assume responsibility for this position for year FirstFollowers.
 The goal is to have the position filled by the and building spreadsheets or presentations for 1.
 This is a prorated cost contingent upon the date of execution Administrator/Inkind \$0 end of PY2023. leadership staff. agreement and a portion will be inkind.